rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 - `Instant`, `LocalDate`, `LocalTime`, `LocalDateTime`, `OffsetTime`, `OffsetDateTime` and `ZonedDateTime` from the `java.time` package; and
 - single-element case classes wrapping one of the above types.

 Deriving the `Get` and `Put` type classes for types that don't fit into one of the above categories is relatively easy.
 To create a concrete example, we introduce in our project the [estatico/scala-newtype](https://github.com/estatico/scala-newtype), which allows creating a new type that is a subtype of the original type but with a different name.
-The description of newtypes is far beyond the scope of this article, but you can find a good introduction on [Value Classes in Scala](/articles/value-classes-in-scala).
+The description of newtypes is far beyond the scope of this article, but you can find a good introduction on [Value Classes in Scala Explained](/articles/value-classes-in-scala).

 First, let's create a newtype wrapper around an actor name: